This job title is growing in popularity—and, like many other roles in tech, it’s often a bit of an enigma.

 Scrum follows six key principles:

-That’s scrum in a nutshell.
-For a deeper dive, head over to Scrum.org’s explanatory guide.
+Well, that’s Scrum in a nutshell.
+For a deeper dive, head over to our explanatory guide for product managers.
 Now, though, let’s explore the roles that make up the scrum team.

 What is a scrum team?